Personal Color Analysis

 You’ll receive extensive instruction from me regarding using your swatchbook to harmonize clothing.
 If you’ve brought any makeup or jewelry from home, we’ll use your swatchbook to determine whether or not they harmonize with your palette.

 At the end of your appointment, you’ll receive your season’s archival canvas color fan to keep, as well as a wallet-sized color card for your season.
 You will also receive exclusive, lifetime access to my resource page for your season.
-This page contains tons of written information about your season, including color keywords for your season, makeup guidance, and information about how to combine your colors in outfits.
+This page contains a great deal of written information about your season, including color keywords for your season, makeup guidance, and information about how to combine your colors in outfits.
 It also includes a makeup list, which includes various brands and is updated fairly regularly.

 Because the integrity of the color analysis environment is so important, this service cannot be offered virtually.
 I exclusively offer Personal Color Analysis services at my studio in the St. Matthews area of Louisville, KY.